Bank of Canada Holds Policy Rate Steady

 CPI Inflation in Canada Rose to 2.4% in December

-General Kim Franz 19 Jan
+General 19 Jan

 The Consumer Price Index (CPI) rose 2.4% on a year-over-year basis in December, following a 2.2% increase in the prior two months.
 The year-over-year acceleration in the all-items CPI was driven by the temporary Goods and Services Tax (GST)/Harmonized Sales Tax (HST) break that began on December 14, 2024.
 This resulted in monthly declines for the exempt goods and services, which have now […]